 This Midtown dinner theater provides good food and great Shakespearean entertainment.
-The Atlanta Shakespeare Company, that manages The New American Shakespeare Tavern, was the first American company to perform at London's Globe Theatre.
+The Atlanta Shakespeare Company, which manages The New American Shakespeare Tavern, was the first American company to perform at London's Globe Theatre.
 A traditional English pub meal is offered during the hour before the show.
-A full bar features Harp, Bass and Guinness, as well as a few wines.
+A full bar features Harp, Bass, and Guinness, as well as a few wines.
 Seating is done on a first-come, first-served basis, so arrive early.
 Call for performance schedule.

-It is hard to miss this ultra-modern, stark white structure that houses Atlanta's finest collections of classic and contemporary art.
-A towering atrium soars to four interior levels, with the galleries moving from 18th and 19th Century collections near the ground floor to cutting edge art on the upper levels.
-The High has increased in size to 312,000 square feet with three buildings designed by renowned Italian architect Renzo Piano: the Susan and John Wieland Pavilion, the Anne Cox Chambers Wing for galleries, and an office building.
+It is hard to miss this ultra-modern, white structure that houses Atlanta's finest collections of classic and contemporary art.
+A towering atrium soars to four interior levels, with the galleries moving from 18th and 19th Century collections near the ground floor to cutting-edge art on the upper levels.
+The High has increased in size to 312,000 square feet (2972.89 square meters) with three buildings designed by renowned Italian architect Renzo Piano: the Susan and John Wieland Pavilion, the Anne Cox Chambers Wing for galleries, and an office building.
 The High is a frequent host to some of the world's most important touring collections and has hosted exhibitions featuring artists like Pablo Picasso and Norman Rockwell.
-With over 15000 works in the permanent collection, the High also displays old prints of Abe Lincoln and of General William Tecumseh Sherman and an array of sculptures and photographs.
+With over 18000 works in the permanent collection, the High also displays old prints of Abe Lincoln, General William Tecumseh Sherman and an array of sculptures and photographs.

 The Rialto Center for the Arts is an acoustically splendid, 833-seat, state-of-the-art theater.
 It is situated in the historic Fairlie-Poplar district of downtown Atlanta.
 The Rialto's seasonal series runs from early October through May and boasts an eclectic array of dance, music and theater performances and comedy shows.
 Tickets for all events can be ordered by phone, mail or fax, or by visiting the Rialto box office at the corner of Forsyth and Luckie Streets.

-This National Historic Landmark was built in 1929 as a Shrine temple, but through most of its storied history, it has served as Atlanta's premier theatrical venue.
-The Fox Theater is a marvel of Middle Eastern Revival architecture that spans a full city block, it is one of the largest theatres built in America during the golden age of the movies.
-Today, the theatre maintains a steady schedule of Broadway shows, operas, symphonic performances and rock concerts.
-Tours are available, but the best way to experience the Fox Theatre is through the night in the town.
+This National Historic Landmark was built in 1929 as a Shrine temple, but through most of its history, it has served as Atlanta's premier theatrical venue.
+The Fox Theater is a marvel of Middle Eastern Revival architecture that spans a full city block.
+It is one of the largest theaters built in America during the golden age of the movies.
+Today, the theater maintains a steady schedule of Broadway shows, operas, symphonic performances, and rock concerts.
+Tours are available, but the best way to experience the Fox Theatre is through the city's nightlife.